fchmainy/awaf_tf_docs/2.import/README.md

 - get a script example in the lab/scripts/ folder
 - using a Go code

+Here we are using the Online Go Playground as it is easy and quick to use:

-run the following piece of code in the [Go PlayGround](https://go.dev/play/)
+ - a/ copy the following piece of code in the [Go PlayGround](https://go.dev/play/)
+ - b/ update the value of the following variables located in the **main** function: var partition string = "Common" var policyName string = "scenario2"
+ - c/ Run and get the policy ID.

 ```golang
 package main